 For the last 16 years, we, the American people, funding this complex set of conflicts to the tune of trillions of dollars, have lacked a single map of the war Washington has been fighting.
 Not one.
 Yes, parts of that morphing, spreading set of conflicts have been somewhere in the news regularly, though seldom (except when there were “lone wolf” terror attacks in the United States or Western Europe) in the headlines.
 In all those years, however, no American could see an image of this strange, perpetual conflict whose end is nowhere in sight.

-Let’s end The Forever War before it ends us.
+Let’s rise up, join together and end The Forever War before it ends us.

 Revised from the original September 4, 2013 post.